The Rivers and Islands

 From the mouth to the upper reaches, the Glyde provides numerous creeks, drains and rock bars, which are home to big Barramundi and Threadfin Salmon – meaning you are a chance of joining the ‘1 Metre Barra’ club fishing in this system.

 Also 10 minutes by boat from the lodge, the Woolen River is a tidal river framed by rocky headlands.

 This picturesque location features mangrove lined creeks and is a prime area for pulling multiple Barramundi from a snag or small drain.

-The Hutchinson Strait and the Howard Islands offer plenty of opportunities to chase Barramundi & a range of Pelagics.
+The Hutchinson Strait and the Howard Islands offer plenty of opportunities to chase Barramundi and a range of Pelagics.